musaalif6969/krunker/README.md

 # krunker
-A repository for online base game named Krunker.io
+A repository for a multiplayer game named Krunker.io's script.